DATA-BACKED GUIDE · UPDATED JULY 2026

 Is it cheaper to find an NHS dentist than to go private?

 Almost always, because NHS band charges are fixed and lower than private fees.
-The difficulty is access, so it is worth persisting with NHS searches while comparing the real prices below to understand what private care would cost if you cannot get in.
+The difficulty is access, so it's worth persisting with NHS searches while comparing the real prices below to understand what private care would cost if you cannot get in.